Johblanc/template-typeorm-pg/doc/003_Archivage_Zip/002_Extraction.md

 import { Response } from 'express';
 import * as fs from 'fs';
 import * as AdmZip from 'adm-zip';
-import { UsersExcractor } from './extractor.users.service';
+import { UsersExtractor } from './extractor.users.service';
 import { UserAuthGuard } from 'src/auth/user_guard/user-auth.guard';
 import { ApiTags } from '@nestjs/swagger';